FHasanzadeh/kss/README.md

 The library is also fully TomDoc'd, completing the circle of life.

-## Generating styleguides
+## Generating style guides

-The documenting syntax and ruby library are intended to generate styleguides automatically.
+The documenting syntax and ruby library are intended to generate style guides automatically.
 To do this, you'll need to leverage a small javascript library that generates class styles for pseudo-class styles (`:hover`, `:disabled`, etc).

 * [kss.coffee](https://github.com/kneath/kss/blob/master/lib/kss.coffee)
 * [kss.js](https://github.com/kneath/kss/blob/master/example/public/javascripts/kss.js) (compiled js)

-For an example of how to generate a styleguide, check out the [`example`](https://github.com/kneath/kss/tree/master/example) sinatra application.
+For an example of how to generate a style guide, check out the [`example`](https://github.com/kneath/kss/tree/master/example) sinatra application.

 ## Development